Jump to Recipe

 • broth: I prefer a no salt added or reduced sodium beef broth in this recipe.
 Perhaps you could even use a homemade beef broth and really go all out?!
 That takes a lot more planning and time that I don’t have.
 Beef stock will work as well in this crockpot roast.

-• seasoning: keeping this super simple.
-Salt, pepper and thyme is all that you need.
+• seasoning: keeping this super simple as a nice base recipe, but you can add more, adjust or add what you love to really make it your favorite.
+Salt, pepper and thyme is all that you need, however, the more I make this dinner recipe, the more I add in other seasoning like a couple teaspoons of Italian seasoning is currently my favorite.
 Make sure to season the beef well with salt for the most tender beef.
 You can adjust as needed though.
 I typically use dried thyme and then add a few sprigs of fresh thyme as well in this pot roast.
+If you don’t have fresh garlic, garlic powder can work in a pinch!

 • optional: a splash of red wine is also delicious in this recipe if desired.
 I also sometimes like to add a splash of Worcestershire sauce or soy sauce to the mix to vary the flavor slightly.

-4. Cover and cook on low heat for about 8 hours or until meat begins to fall apart easily is fork tender and veggies are soft.
-If the meat is not tender, after 8 hours, it just means it is not done yet!
-I don’t recommend cooking on the high setting, but if you need to, 4-6 hours should work, it likely won’t be quite as tender.
-Low temperature is ideal for the most tender roast.
+Step 4: Cover and cook on low heat for about 8 hours or until meat begins to fall apart easily is fork tender and veggies are soft.
+If the meat is not tender, after 8-10 hours, it just means it is not done yet!

 Recipe Tips